Loader gif

 Don’t start the conversation out of nowhere with a question that can sound like an accusation: “how much debt do you have?”
 Instead, let your partner know that you want to discuss money.
 Then pick a time and place to really get into your financial details.

-It’s usually best to have this conversation in a private space where you both feel comfortable and preferably one where roommates, parents or friends can’t pop in and interrupt.
+It’s usually best to have this conversation in a private space where you both feel comfortable and preferably one where roommates, or friends can’t pop in and interrupt.
 Don’t do it in a restaurant during date night.
 The waiter can interrupt during an important moment, or you might feel self-conscious that the strangers at the table are overhearing all the details of your financial life.

 2. Write down your questions and individual goals to share.